Stefan Lazarević: Battles of Rovine and of Nicopolis

-In 1393, Stefan became an adult and took over the throne, and Milica became a nun and withdrew to her endowment, monastery Ljubostinja.
+In 1393, Stefan became an adult and took full possession of the throne.
+Milica became a nun and withdrew to her endowment, the monastery Ljubostinja.
 That same year, Bayezid I dealt with Bulgarian vassals for their alleged links with the Hungarian King Sigismund.
-Veliko Tarnovo was besieged and Bulgaria devastated; the Bulgarian ruler Ivan Shishman was Stefan's brother-in-law.
+Veliko Tarnovo was besieged, and Bulgaria was devastated; the Bulgarian ruler Ivan Shishman was Stefan's brother-in-law.
 After this, many Bulgarian scholars sought refuge in neighboring Christian countries, among which was Serbia.

-During the autumn of 1394, Bayezid started gathering forces for a campaign against Mircea I of Wallachia.
-In this campaign, Stefan personally led the largest Serbian heavy cavalry squadron, while Serbian nobles Marko, Konstantin Dejanović and Konstantin Balšić led their own forces.
-Bayezid's army crossed the Danube and the battle of Rovine took place on 17 May 1395, near present-day Pitești, with a Wallachian victory.
-In the battle, Marko and Konstantin were killed, and Bayezid annexed their lands, marking a large boost to his economy.
-According to Constantine the Philosopher in his Life of Stefan Lazarević, before the battle Marko said to Konstantin: "I pray God to help the Christians and that I will be among the first dead in this war."
+During the autumn of 1394, Bayezid began gathering forces for a campaign against Mircea I of Wallachia, where Stefan personally led the largest Serbian heavy cavalry squadron, while Serbian nobles Marko, Konstantin Dejanović, and Konstantin Balšić led their own forces.
+Bayezid's army crossed the Danube, and the Battle of Rovine took place on 17 May 1395, near present-day Pitești, resulting in a Wallachian victory.
+In the battle, Marko and Konstantin were killed, and Bayezid annexed their lands, largely to boost his economy.
+According to Constantine the Philosopher in his Life of Stefan Lazarević, before the battle, Marko said to Konstantin: "I pray God to help the Christians and that I will be among the first dead in this war."

-The Ottoman forces then took over Vidin, and reinforced by Serbian detachments during the summer of 1396 marched into Banat, after attacking the lands of Vuk Branković and conquering a large part of it with Priština.
+The Ottoman forces then took Vidin, and, reinforced by Serbian detachments, marched into Banat during the summer of 1396, after attacking the lands of Vuk Branković and conquering a large part of it, including Priština.